livegnik/2way-poc-design/02-architecture/managers/01-config-manager.md

 This specification is responsible for the following:

-* Load boot critical configuration from `.env` into an immutable in memory snapshot for the life of the process so bootstrap dependencies described in `01-protocol/00-protocol-overview.md` can initialize deterministically.
+* Load boot critical configuration from `.env` into an immutable in memory snapshot for the life of the process so bootstrap dependencies described in [01-protocol/00-protocol-overview.md](../../01-protocol/00-protocol-overview.md) can initialize deterministically.
 * Load persistent configuration from SQLite `settings` and merge it with defaults and `.env` according to deterministic precedence rules.
-* Provide a single typed read interface for managers, services, and app backends to consume configuration, keeping all OperationContext consumers aligned with `01-protocol/03-serialization-and-envelopes.md`.
+* Provide a single typed read interface for managers, services, and app backends to consume configuration, keeping all [OperationContext](../services-and-apps/05-operation-context.md) consumers aligned with [01-protocol/03-serialization-and-envelopes.md](../../01-protocol/03-serialization-and-envelopes.md).
 * Provide a single controlled mutation interface for authorized callers to update SQLite backed configuration.
 * Validate configuration values and structure before they become visible to any consumer.
 * Maintain a schema registry for known keys, including types, constraints, defaults, reloadability, and export rules.
 * Publish per namespace immutable snapshots to managers during startup and during approved reloads.
 * Coordinate safe change propagation via a two phase prepare and commit sequence with veto support by owning managers.
 * Emit a monotonic configuration version identifier (`cfg_seq`) and associated provenance metadata for every committed snapshot.
-* Supply DoS Guard policy snapshots (rate limits, burst windows, difficulty caps, abuse thresholds, telemetry verbosity) exactly as defined in `01-protocol/11-dos-guard-and-client-puzzles.md`, ensuring atomic visibility to DoS Guard Manager.
+* Supply DoS Guard policy snapshots (rate limits, burst windows, difficulty caps, abuse thresholds, telemetry verbosity) exactly as defined in [01-protocol/11-dos-guard-and-client-puzzles.md](../../01-protocol/11-dos-guard-and-client-puzzles.md), ensuring atomic visibility to [DoS Guard Manager](14-dos-guard-manager.md).
-* Supply the canonical locally declared protocol version tuple required by `01-protocol/10-versioning-and-compatibility.md`.
+* Supply the canonical locally declared protocol version tuple required by [01-protocol/10-versioning-and-compatibility.md](../../01-protocol/10-versioning-and-compatibility.md).

 This specification does not cover the following:

-* Creating the database file, database migrations, or general storage lifecycle, these are owned by Storage Manager per the persistence boundaries in `01-protocol/00-protocol-overview.md`.
+* Creating the database file, database migrations, or general storage lifecycle, these are owned by [Storage Manager](02-storage-manager.md) per the persistence boundaries in [01-protocol/00-protocol-overview.md](../../01-protocol/00-protocol-overview.md).
-* Creating, storing, or exporting cryptographic secret material, these are owned by Key Manager or a dedicated secret store per `01-protocol/04-cryptography.md`.
+* Creating, storing, or exporting cryptographic secret material, these are owned by [Key Manager](03-key-manager.md) or a dedicated secret store per [01-protocol/04-cryptography.md](../../01-protocol/04-cryptography.md).
-* Defining graph schemas or ACL policies for protocol objects, these are owned by Graph Manager and ACL Manager per `01-protocol/02-object-model.md` and `01-protocol/06-access-control-model.md`.
+* Defining graph schemas or ACL policies for protocol objects, these are owned by [Graph Manager](07-graph-manager.md) and [ACL Manager](06-acl-manager.md) per [01-protocol/02-object-model.md](../../01-protocol/02-object-model.md) and [01-protocol/06-access-control-model.md](../../01-protocol/06-access-control-model.md).
-* Network transport behavior, onion service lifecycle, peer discovery, or message routing, these are owned by Network Manager per `01-protocol/08-network-transport-requirements.md`.
+* Network transport behavior, onion service lifecycle, peer discovery, or message routing, these are owned by [Network Manager](10-network-manager.md) per [01-protocol/08-network-transport-requirements.md](../../01-protocol/08-network-transport-requirements.md).
 * Installation flows, admin account creation, or plugin installation, these are owned by Installation and App related components.
 Config Manager only provides a controlled settings interface used by those components.

 ## 3. Invariants and guarantees